2020 Minneapolis park encampments: Unpermitted encampments

-By early August several unpermitted encampments in parks had emerged at Loring, Logan, Lake Nokomis, Elliot, Matthews, Beltrami, and Boom Island parks, among other sites.
-Social service providers expressed concern that the expansion of encampments were diverting unhoused people away from shelter and more-stable housing options.
+By early August several unpermitted encampments in parks had emerged at Loring, Logan, Lake Nokomis, Elliot, Matthews, Beltrami, and Boom Island, among other sites.
+Social service providers expressed concern that the expansion of encampments was diverting unhoused people away from shelters and more-stable housing options.
 Some park board members expressed frustration that encampments at Peavey, Powderhorn Park, Kenwood, and Elliot Parks—which had several reported safety and health issues—were not disbanded.
-In particular, the unpermitted encampment that emerged at Kenwood park drew concern from neighbors due to is proximity to a school and other safety incidents, such when police responded to an indecent exposure incident by a man and a fight that resulted in several arrests, and the 10-tent encampment was later relocated to another section of the same park.
+In particular, the unpermitted encampment that emerged at Kenwood park drew concern from neighbors due to is proximity to a school and other safety incidents, such as when police responded to an indecent exposure incident by a man and a fight resulted in several arrests, and the 10-tent encampment was later relocated to another section of the same park.
 A Star Tribune editorial on August 14 said that "Allowing the camps to grow and attract so much illegal activity has endangered not only neighbors and park users, but also the homeless campers themselves.
 Some of them became victims of criminals, even after they had moved to the camps believing they would be safer outside than in shelters."

 Unpermitted encampments were later cleared at Elliot, Kenwood, Matthews, and Loring parks, among others.
 Some residents were transferred to Franklin Steele Park or other encampment sites.